mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 SELLING GOODS Selling goods works just like purchasing goods, with the following changes.
 A Traveller must find a buyer, instead of a supplier.
 The same rules apply.

-When selling goods, add the Sale DMs for the world’s Trade codes and subtract the Purchase DMs.
+When selling goods, add the Sale DMs for the world's Trade codes and subtract the Purchase DMs.
 Deduct the purchaser's Broker skill (this is assumed to be Broker 2, but may vary).

 If a Traveller does not accept the price offered for their goods, they must find another buyer or wait a month.